DzikiJaszczomp/beta/content/_index.md

     icon = "fa-heartbeat"
     icon_pack = "fas"
     accent = "3"
-    title = "How to get, how to stay?" text = "Practical information"
+    title = "How to get, where to stay?" text = "Practical information"
     url = "/howtoget"